pchapin/scala/scalaness/README.rst

     This folder contains the files defining Issue Markup Language along with a list of Scalaness issues.

+plugin
+    The plugin version of Scalaness.
+This version attempts to implement the Scalaness system as a Scala compiler plugin.
+This may be infeasible due to the nature of type system changes required by Scalaness.
+However, the plugin is retained as a possible avenue for future work.

 SendReceive
     This folder contains a sample that uses the Active Message radio stack.